minprog/pyprog/opdrachten/week5/klimaat/venglish.md

 ## Instructions

+- The checks are extremely strict: the output must be **exactly** as given.

 - Use the file `climate.csv` that you generated in the previous assignment.

 - You must load all data into a variable for further processing.